 What You Can Dispute

-I’m sorry the be the bearer of bad news.
-You can’t dispute a bad credit score.
-However, if there are mistakes on your credit report, you can dispute those.
+You can’t dispute a bad credit score, but if there are mistakes on your credit report, you can dispute those.
 Disputing and removing negative information should have the effect of increasing your credit score.

-According to the Consumer Financial Protection Bureau (CFPB), these are among the most common types of errors found on consumer credit reports.
+According to the Consumer Financial Protection Bureau, these are among the most common types of errors found on consumer credit reports.

 Your name, address, phone number and related information are used for verification and other purposes.
-The CFPB says that many accounts have this information wrong or show information belonging to someone with a similar name.
+Accounts may have this information wrong or show information belonging to someone with a similar name.

-Some credit report errors show an account as open that’s been closed, or vice versa.
+Some credit report errors show an account as open that’s been closed or vice versa.
 An account could show an inaccurate late or missed payment.
-It could even show you as an account owner where you’re actually just an authorized user.
-That may sound small, but it could be a big factor in approval for a new credit card or other loans.
+It could even show you as an account owner where you’re actually an authorized user.

 The wrong balance or the wrong credit limit could be reported in a way that seriously harms your credit, as credit utilization is one of the biggest factors in your credit report.